 (This pretty much is an unnecessary expense (and is best considered a luxury) as Japan has the most advanced mass transit system on the planet.
 So we’re not going to consider this in our final calculations.)

 And The Bottom Line is...

-So the bottom line is, if you're going to teach English overseas or more specifically in Japan, you can expect to save around 50,000 to 60,00 yen per month.
-Those who have their own private students, control their drinking habits, have TEFL certifications and have roommates do considerably better in this department.
-Those who don't - can't save squat.
+If you're going to teach English overseas or more specifically in Japan, you can expect to save around 50,000 to 60,00 yen per month.
+Those who have their own private students, control their drinking habits, don't own a car have TEFL certifications and have roommates do considerably better in this department.
+Those who don't can't save squat.

 Feb 18, 20 03:51 AM

 Feb 08, 20 12:49 AM

 Feb 05, 20 10:59 AM